neemaj/birdclef/README.md

 - [Improvements](#improvments)

+## Citation
+Sprengel, E., Jaggi, M., Kilcher, Y., & Hofmann, T. (2016).
+Audio-Based Bird Species Identification using Deep Learning Techniques.
+Eidgenössische Technische Hochschule (ETH) Zürich, Zürich, Switzerland.
+Retrieved from ETH Zurich.

+We implemented our approaches inspired by the techniques used in this paper "Audio-Based Bird Species Identification using Deep Learning Techniques" by Sprengel.

 ## Dataset
 Our data was used from the BirdClef Kaggle competition.
 We had training data that had short recordings of bird calls.